https://www.chefspencil.com

 All it takes to make them are some eggs, flour, lard or butter, a bit of baking powder, and a touch of vanilla.
 Bake them to perfection and sprinkle them with some powdered sugar, and voila!
 The perfect holiday treat to go with your coffee.

-These delicious walnut-shaped cookies, also known as oreshki in Russian-speaking countries, are filled with buttery-soft cocoa cream, and are a staple in many Eastern European countries, including Romania.
+These delicious walnut-shaped cookies, also known as oreshki in Russian-speaking countries, are filled with buttery-soft cocoa cream or caramel cream, and are a staple in many Eastern European countries, including Romania.
 You’ll notice them at weddings and other special occasions such as birthdays, Christmas, Thanksgiving, or Easter.

 In some countries, these cookies are filled with dulce de leche, but in Romania, they’re usually filled with cocoa cream and sprinkled with powdered sugar.